Kid-Friendly Charcuterie Board

 What Foods Did I Include?

-Now we are getting to the fun part!
+Now we are getting to the best part!

-I wanted a beautiful and colorful board full of delicious options and plenty of flavors.
+I wanted a beautiful toddler-friendly charcuterie board with pops of color, full of delicious options and plenty of flavors.

 My daughter is sensitive to Salami and Pepperoni and gets extremely sick every time she eats it.
 I tend to just avoid purchasing these items because she would want to eat them, and I do not want to be mean eating something in front of her that she cannot have.

-I opted for Honey Turkey and Ham Cold Cuts, but you could choose any meat you want.
+I opted for Honey Turkey and Ham Cold Cuts, but you could choose any cold meats you want.

 There are so many great Cheese options to choose from, it’s hard to narrow them down.

 I prefer Extra Sharp, but I could only find Sharp Cheese in the store.
-They are both delicious.
+They are both delicious and easy for little hands if you cut them into cheddar cheese cubes.

 Cottage Cheese is a hit or miss food.
 I personally love cottage cheese and so does my mom, so I knew we would eat it all.